tomtom-international/helm-charts/charts/app/README.md

     serviceAccountName: app
 ```

-3. Access to frequently used `PodTemplateSpec` across different manifest kinds (eg: `spec.template`, `spec.jobTemplate.template`) is unified and shortened to just `pod`.
+3. Access to frequently used `PodTemplateSpec` across different manifest kinds (e.g. `spec.template`, `spec.jobTemplate.template`) is unified and shortened to just `pod`.
 For example:

 ```yaml
 cronJobs: